nafizjiwa/REACT-Router/README.md

       }
       // use createSearchParams which takes an object and transforms it to a query string of the form order=ASC const searchQueryString = createSearchParams(searchQueryParams);
+      //call navigate:
-      // kcall navigate by passing in an object with pathname indicating that path to navigate and search indicating the query parameters to append to path navigate({
+      //pass in an object with
+            //1.
+Pathname indicating that path to navigate & 2.
+Search indicating the query parameters to append to path navigate({
         pathname:'/list',
         search: `?${searchQueryString}`
       })

-NOTES: